smithermansl/shelby-test/README.md

 - calculate the total amount `overdue` (pending status, due date in the past) in dollars
 - calculate the total amount `outstanding` (pending status, due date in the future) money in dollars.

-render these values to the screen along with an ordered list of the bills sorted by due date and by category (outstanding, overdue, paid)
+Please render these values to the screen along with an ordered list of the bills sorted by due date and by category (outstanding, overdue, paid)

-If you're comfortable use Flow to add type annotations, but please don't feel that it's a requirement.
+If you're comfortable, we'd love to see you use [Flow](https://flow.org/en/) to add type annotations to your work, but please don't feel that it's a requirement.

 Feel free to use any resources and packages available to you, including [clark-utils](https://github.com/hiclark/clark-utils).